dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md

 > If the device is in supervised mode, Intune will take over management of the existing app without asking the user's permission.

 ## **Step 5:** Monitor the app deployment
-After you have created and deployed an app that's associated with a mobile application management policy, use the following procedures to monitor the app and resolve any policy conflicts.
+After you have created and deployed an app that's associated with a mobile application management policy, use the following procedure to monitor the app and resolve any policy conflicts.

 #### To view the status of the deployment